yugeboice/User-voice-tracker/README.md

 ## What This Demo Does

+This demo showcases the raw capabilities of **Lumina APIs**—an AI infrastructure platform designed to empower agents with tools for searching, browsing, and interacting with the web.

+**Note**: This application does **not** involve any LLM (Large Language Model) calls or AI reasoning.
+It purely demonstrates how to use Lumina as an infrastructure layer to retrieve and process information that an AI agent would typically consume.

-This demo uses **company name search** as a practical, end-to-end example.
-Search for a company (e.g., "Microsoft", "Apple", "Tesla") and see how different Lumina APIs work together:
+Using **company name search** as a practical example, you can see how different Lumina APIs work together:

 - **Search API** returns comprehensive results: stock information, news articles, and web pages
 - **Open API** opens the company's website and extracts navigable links